weiiwang01/flask-multipass-saml-groups/README.md

 ### Identity provider configuration
-The configuration is almost identical to the SAML Identity Provider in Flask-Multipass, but you should use the type `saml_groups` instead of `saml`.
+The configuration is almost identical to the SAML identity provider in Flask-Multipass, but you should use the type `saml_groups` instead of `saml`.
+The identity provider must be used together with the SAML auth Provider, in order to receive the SAML groups in the authentication data.

 The following is an example section in `indico.conf`:
 ```python